ACA’s Medicaid eligibility expansion in New Jersey

-For New Jersey’s population that was already eligible for Medicaid prior to 2014, the federal matching rate is only 50 percent, but for those newly eligible for Medicaid under the ACA’s expansion, the federal government paid 100 percent of the costs through 2016, and is now paying 94 percent of the costs.
-As of 2020, the federal government pays 90 percent of costs, and the funding split will remain at that level going forward.
+For New Jersey’s population that was already eligible for Medicaid prior to 2014, the federal matching rate was only 50%, but for those newly eligible for Medicaid under the ACA’s expansion, the federal government paid 100% of the costs through 2016, and is now paying 94% of the costs.
+As of 2020, the federal government paid 90% of costs, and the funding split remains at that level going forward.

 A New Jersey Policy Perspective report warned in 2017 that 528,000 people in New Jersey (about ten percent of the non-elderly population in the state) could have lost their health coverage if Medicaid expansion had been eliminated.
 This included the 480,000 people who have gained coverage as a result of Medicaid expansion in New Jersey, but it also included additional people who were eligible for Medicaid in New Jersey prior to 2014 under Medicaid waivers that the state had negotiated with CMS.
 Those waivers have since expired, which didn’t matter once the ACA’s Medicaid expansion was in place.
 But if the ACA—including Medicaid expansion—had been repealed, those people wouldn’t be able to retain their Medicaid coverage in New Jersey anymore.